 Mark Rose - Chief Executive

-Micka McDonald - Front Office Manager
+Micka McDonald - Executive Assistant Manager

 Micka worked as a Night Auditor to finance her Media Production course by day, which in turn, became the topic for most of her assessments as her experience working alone in a 3 star hotel on Elizabeth Street, Melbourne at The Hotel Y, (the old YMCA) was eventful every night.
 Hospitality lead Micka on her OE as she travelled around Canada working in reception roles in Hotels and Resorts in Jasper National Park and Sun Peaks Resort, then back to Australia to Far North Queensland taking on Supervisor roles at the Radisson Treetops resort and DayDream Island.

 Micka was lured to Queenstown to work as a Duty Manager at The Heritage Hotel, before being promoted into the role of Reservations & Yield Manager which she held for 8 years.
 Micka began working at the Rees Hotel Queenstown in November 2014 as Front Office Manager.
 She brings 20 years of hospitality experience with her and is still challenged on a day to day basis.

 Micka was recently promoted to Executive Assistant Manager in February 2022.

 Fleur joined the team in May 2022.
 She brings a wealth of senior HR experience across a number of industries, including working with one of NZ’s fastest growing law firms for eight years prior to relocating to Queenstown in late 2020.
 She’s no stranger to the hotel industry with over ten years of hotel management experience and is delighted to be back in hospitality again.

 Fleur’s focus is on delivering the right people into the right jobs and creating a working environment which provides a strong sense of belonging, purpose and wellbeing.

 When she’s not at work, Fleur can be found walking or e-biking the trails around Queenstown and pottering in the garden.